 Changes in the second year of production were limited, rightly so as the Mustang passed the one million unit production mark this year.
-You can spot a 1966 Mustang from its less cluttered grill texture, chrome hood moulding, redesigned gas cap, new wheel covers, standard 5-pod gauge cluster, redesigned side scoop brightwork and chrome panels over the rocker panels (deleted on GT).
+You can spot a 1966 Mustang from its less cluttered grill texture, chrome hood moulding, redesigned gas cap, new wheel covers, an upgrade from 13″ to 14″ wheels (six cylinder models only), standard 5-pod gauge cluster, redesigned side scoop brightwork and chrome panels over the rocker panels (deleted on GT).

 Federal mandates meant that the once optional reverse lamps are now standard.
-Ford’s new, lightweight C4 automatic transmission also replaced the Cruise-O-Matic.
 Last year’s extensive list of optional equipment was also present in 1966, with the addition of an optional 8-track cassette tape player.

 Shelby GT350s somewhat softened their tone this year, adding a rear backseat, a larger color palette, a quieter exhaust system and most surprisingly, an automatic transmission.
 Most exciting for 1966 Shelby Mustangs was the option for a Paxton supercharger to the 289 V-8.